rydmike/flex_color_scheme/README.md

 > Please find the complete example code
 > [here](https://github.com/rydmike/flex_color_scheme/tree/master/example/lib/example4).

-The `main` start function of the app is identical to example 3, we thus continue to persist the theme settings with `ThemeServiceHive`.
-It is based on the popular package [Hive](https://pub.dev/packages/hive).
+The `main` start function of the app is very similar to example 3.
+However, here we use the popular package [Hive](https://pub.dev/packages/hive) to persist settings and persist the theme settings with a `ThemeServiceHive` instead of using the `ThemeServicePrefs` service.

 > #### Why do we use Hive here and not SharedPreferences?
 >